oracle-livelabs/partner-solutions/oci-observability-management-database-management/databasefullmanagement/databasefullmanagement.md

 From the *Managed database details*, we can see the following information:
 * Name of the component: *CDB01*
-* Configuration: *SI CDB*, which means Standalone CDB
+* Configuration: *SI CDB*, which means Single Instance CDB
 * Connection status: *OK*
 * Alarms: *No open alarms*